glpi-project/docdev/source/sourcecode.rst

 Bugs
 ^^^^

 If you find a bug in the current stable release, you'll have to work on the `bugfixes` branch; and, as we've said already, create a specific branch to work on.
-You may name your branch explicitely like `9.1/fix-sthing` or to reference an existing issue `9.1/fix-1234`; just prefix it with `{version}/fix-`.
+You may name your branch explicitly like `9.1/fix-sthing` or to reference an existing issue `9.1/fix-1234`; just prefix it with `{version}/fix-`.

 Generally, the very first step for a bug is to be `filled in a ticket <https://github.com/glpi-project/glpi/issues>`_.